With AMC shares up 1,100% in 2021, company sells shares

 All of Hollywood was watching those numbers for hints about what is in store for the delayed summer movie season.
 After largely sitting out the pandemic, or diverting to streaming platforms, a lineup of blockbusters are again queuing up.
 On tap are Warner Bros.′ “In the Heights,” Universals’ “F9” and Disney’s “Black Widow.”

 But AMC is part of a Wall Street phenomenon that began this year pitting larger, institutional hedge funds against a cadre of online investors.
-Companies like GameStop and AMC have been shorted by hedge funds and other big investors, a bet that stock in the company will fall.
+Companies such as GameStop and AMC have been shorted by hedge funds and other big investors, a bet that stock in the company will fall.

 Smaller investors have instigated a “short squeeze” against those funds, pouring money into shares of those companies until larger funds are forced to sell off shares to cover money borrowed to buy them.